Lil Wayne looks to put the rap game six feet under with the release of “Funeral.“

 If the glum instrumental attached to “Trust Nobody” doesn’t get you in your feelings, then featured guest Adam Levine’s sobering hook will.
 If the track’s glum instrumental and sobering hook doesn’t get you in your feelings, then Wayne’s passionate bars centered around paranoia, heartbreak, self-reflection, and motivation will.
-If none of the things I just mentioned gets you in your feelings, b*tch, schedule yourself to see a heart doctor!
+If none of the things that I just mentioned gets you in your feelings, b*tch, schedule yourself to see a heart doctor!

 3. CLAP FOR EM

 Holy s**t, I haven’t heard Lil Wayne on a New Orleans bounce track in years!

 “Clap For Em” is powered by a very bouncy beat.
 Over it, Wayne lets women know how they should shake, break, and prorate their asses.
 Though the second phase of the track is probably tougher than the first phase, I do think both phases will be thoroughly enjoyed by party-goers all over the world.